This post may include affiliate links. Thank you for your support.

 The pork is roasted separately from the apples in the compote for this apple and pork tenderloin recipe.
 The apples need to be cooked in the compote ingredients, brought to a boil, and then further softened by simmering.

-Serving pork tenderloin apple
+Serving pork tenderloin with apple

 Pork tenderloin is one of those dishes that can be served on special holidays and occasions or when you just feel like something a little different during the week with the family.
 Either way, you won’t be short on options of what to serve with this irresistible and flavor-packed cut of meat!